-National Hispanic Heritage Month is from September 15 to October 15.
-Celebrating the histories, cultures and contributions of American citizens whose ancestors came from Spain, Mexico, the Caribbean and Central and South America.
-The observation started in 1968 as Hispanic Heritage Week under President Lyndon Johnson and was expanded by President Ronald Reagan in 1988 to cover a 30-day period starting on September 15 and ending on October 15.
-It was enacted into law on August 17, 1988, on the approval of Public Law 100-402.
-The day of September 15 is significant because it is the anniversary of independence for Latin American countries Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua.
-In addition, Mexico and Chile celebrate their independence days on September 16 and September18
+National Hispanic Heritage Month is from Sept.
+15 to Oct.
+15. Celebrating the histories, cultures and contributions of American citizens whose ancestors came from Spain, Mexico, the Caribbean and Central and South America.
+The observation started in 1968 as Hispanic Heritage Week under President Lyndon Johnson and was expanded by President Ronald Reagan in 1988 to cover a 30-day period starting on Sept.
+15 and ending on Oct.
+15. It was enacted into law on Aug.
+17, 1988, on the approval of Public Law 100-402.
+The fifteenth day of September is significant because it is the anniversary of independence for Latin American countries Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua.
+In addition, Mexico and Chile celebrate their independence days on Sept.
+16 and Sept.
+18.

 Rey Y Reina Competition

-During Hispanic Heritage Month we will be hosting the ENMU Hispanic Rey y Reina Competition!
-Contestants will present their Hispanic Heritage through talents, cultural knowledge, or any avenue they choose.
-There will be one male (Rey) and one female (Reina) student crowned.
-The Hispanic Rey y Reina will hold their titles for an entire academic year (September to September) and will receive a scholarship for their attributions to Multicultural Affairs and the faculty/student body.
+During Hispanic Heritage Month we host the ENMU Hispanic Rey y Reina Competition!
+Contestants present their Hispanic Heritage through talents, cultural knowledge, or any avenue they choose.
+There is one male (Rey) and one female (Reina) student crowned.
+The Hispanic Rey y Reina hold their titles for an entire academic year (September to September) and receive a scholarship for their attributions to Multicultural Affairs and the University community.